In LAS, academic growth is only part of our students' journey to success.

 We see their success as the result of rich experiences in the academic, personal, and professional domains.
 Supporting development in all three areas will help propel these young leaders to successful futures.

-The college provides a framework for life-long learning in career development shaped by experiences inside and outside the classroom.
+The college provides an innovative framework for life-long learning in career development shaped by experiences inside and outside the classroom.
 We guide students as they explore and design their careers.

 We do so through a set of core classes, workshops that focus on professional and personal development, the ACES + LAS Career Fair, and helping figure out their purpose and ambitions through wayfinding maps and e-portfolios.
 We also have a physical space, the Life + Career Design Lab, where students can work with peer and staff advisors to take advantage of these resources.